fc-ideas/idea-potential/README.md

 ## 11. Conclusion

+Plainly: This section restates the core takeaway.

 We argue that the most promising research paradigms are those with high generative potential: paradigms that support composable generators across implementation, inference, and theory revision; preserve semantic validity; and provide bidirectional translations between formal artifacts and human-usable structure.
 The framework presented here offers a way to identify such paradigms early, diagnose stagnation, and guide the design of future systems.

 The lesson is to build systems that preserve validity while expanding the space of reachable, interpretable ideas.

 ## 12. Residual Uncertainty

+Plainly: This section lists limitations that remain even if the framework is accepted.

 * The framework depends on the choice of $\mathcal{Q}$, $\mathrm{Valid}$, and $\mu$, and different choices can reverse comparative conclusions.
 * Cross-fiber translations are assumed to exist and be principled; many domains lack such mappings in practice.